citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 When you run Citra without Single Window Mode enabled, you have the game window and the game list window open at the same time.
 If you clicked another game in the game list, it’d instantly boot, closing your current game.

-After experiencing this themselves via accidentally clicking onto another game while already in a game, [foghawk](https://github.com/foghawk) added a confirmation check.
+After experiencing this themselves by accidentally clicking onto another game while already in a game, [foghawk](https://github.com/foghawk) added a confirmation check.
 No longer will you lose any important save data from this issue, and you can carry on playing after selecting one of the two options!

 {{< figure src="stopEmu.png"
     title="No more accidentally losing your progress." >}}